Propedeuse (first year) Archaeology obtained.

 Mode of instruction

-Assignments during practicals in which use is made of data from the Material Studies 2 practicals.
+Assignments during practicals in which use is made of data from practical Material studies 2.

 160 pages of literature (1.2 ec);

-Examination grades only apply if the compulsory practicals have been attended.
+Note: Test marks only apply if the mandatory practicals have been attended.

 All exam dates (exams, re-sits, paper deadlines etc.) can be found in the BA2 examination schedule.